 Is it Safe?

 Judo is among the safest of all contact sports.
 As a martial art and Olympic sport, Judo is governed by the International Judo Federation (IJF), which has set strict safety guidelines for competition.
-To ensure safety at M.P.A.L.
-Granite State Judo, all classes are instructed by USA Judo coaches.
+To ensure safety at MPAL, all classes are instructed by USA Judo coaches.
 Most importantly however, our instructors are knowledgeable and always put safety first.

-The Granite State Judo Institute has it's home at the Manchester Police Athletic League.
-The club is under the direction of Head coach/Sensei Robert Proksa 3rd dan USA Judo.
+The program is under the direction of Sensei Robert Proksa 3rd dan USA Judo.
 Sensei Proksa has coached both national and International champions.
-Judo is free for youth ages 5-18.
-Law enforcement and active duty military are also free.

 The Granite State Gryphons Wrestling Club was formed in April of 2011 to give wrestlers in the Greater Manchester area with limited transportation a place to train.
 Gryphons Wrestling moved to the Manchester Police Athletic League in 2013.
-Since the day we started, we have worked with and helped develop wrestlers from Manchester Central, West, Memorial, Pinkerton, Merrimack, Londonderry, Bedford, Goffstown, John Stark, Newport, Haverhill, Concord, Nashua, Salem, and many more school districts.
-Since our founding, we have watched over 90% of our wrestlers become State Champion, State Placers, New England Places, and/or All-Americans.
+The program has helped develop wrestlers from around the state.
+Over 90% of our wrestlers have become State Champion, State Placers, New England Places, and/or All-Americans.

-Level 1 Gryphons are boys and girls, ages 5 through 8th grade and practice focuses on keeping the FUN in FUNdamentals.
-Level 1 Gryphons are taught the basics and rudimentary skills needed for long-term success while combining games and contests that enhance the skills.
-Level 1 wrestlers compete and train year-round.
+Kids in grades K-6 focus on fundamentals and are taught the basics and rudimentary skills needed for long-term success while combining games and contests that enhance the skills.